 Fireworks may be a treat for our eyes, but has anyone asked our ears what they think?
-The beautiful sights and loud sounds are a staple to any Fourth of July celebration in the United States, but next time consider some firework hearing protection and give your ears the day off as well.
+The beautiful sights and loud sounds are a staple to any Fourth of July celebration in the United States, but next time consider how fireworks hurt your hearing and give your ears the day off as well.

 It’s Hard to Imagine Independence Day Without Fireworks

-Barbecues, fireworks, and drinks are the how American’s tend to celebrate Independence Day, and even missing one can seem odd.
+Barbecues, fireworks, and drinks are how Americans tend to celebrate Independence Day, and even missing one can seem odd.
 Fireworks in particular are popular, with families and crowds often gathering to watch shows organized by their local community, city, or neighborhood.

 While the colorful and exciting pyrotechnics are fun to watch, it’s important to consider their potential for harm or long-term damage to our hearing health.
 Close proximity or prolonged exposure to fireworks can rupture the eardrum and damage critical bones in the middle ear, temporarily, or sometimes even permanently, resulting in hearing loss.